Quick summary of some frequent questions and answers.

 If you’re unable to apply online for the new ITA scheme then there are several options available to you.
 You can visit your local SDS office where one of our advisors will help you make your online application.
 Online services and help using them are available in your local library.
 You can also phone the SDS Individual helpline on 0800 917 8000 for further advice and assistance.

 What courses will be available?

 Only courses resulting in a recognised qualification and within a broad curriculum which delivers quality, activity levels, or enhances employment prospects will be eligible for funding.
 Further details will be published on the My World of Work website later this year.

 Course Enquiry Form

-ILA Scotland (Individual Learning Account) is a government scheme to help pay for training courses, whether you want to improve your career prospects or just learn something new.
+ITA Scotland (Individual Training Account) is a government scheme to help pay for training courses, whether you want to improve your career prospects or just learn something new.